 Igor Vieira will direct Island City Opera’s January 2019 production of Little Women.
 Igor is well known to San Francisco opera audiences as both a fine baritone and an insightful stage director.
 Igor made his Island City Opera singing debut in our 2016 production of La Boheme.
-Igor directed our 2017 production of Jules Massenet’ Don Quichotte as well as singing the role of Sancho Panza.
-And, in January 2018 Igor sang the role of Prince Ivan Korolevich in our North American premiere of Nikolai Rimsky-Korsakov’s Kashchey the Immortal.
+Igor directed our 2017 production of Jules Massenet’ Don Quichotte and sang the role of Sancho Panza.
+And, in January 2018 he sang the role of Prince Ivan Korolevich in our North American premiere of Nikolai Rimsky-Korsakov’s Kashchey the Immortal.

-Subsequent roles have included the title roles in Rossini’s Il Barbiere di Siviglia, Mozart’s Don Giovanni and Debussy’s Pélleas et Mélisande as well as Junius in Britten’s The Rape of Lucretia, Ford in Verdi’s Falstaff, Lescaut in Puccini’s Manon Lescaut, Tonio in Leoncavallo’s I Pagliacci, Germont in Verdi’s La Traviata, Alberich in Wagner’s Siegfried and most recently the title role in Mozart’s Le Nozze di Figaro.
+Igor has performed title roles in Rossini’s Il Barbiere di Siviglia, Mozart’s Don Giovanni, Debussy’s Pélleas et Mélisande, and most recently Mozart’s Le Nozze di Figaro.
+Other key roles for Igor include: Junius in Britten’s The Rape of Lucretia, Ford in Verdi’s Falstaff, Lescaut in Puccini’s Manon Lescaut, Tonio in Leoncavallo’s I Pagliacci, Germont in Verdi’s La Traviata, and Alberich in Wagner’s Siegfried.

 Dana Sadava, Music Director for Little Women